-Course Codes: HS1111 (SL Y1); HS 1121 (SL Y2); HS1131 (HL Y1); HS1141 (HL Y2)
+Course Codes: HS1111 (SL Y1); HS 1121 (SL Y2); HS1131 (HL Y1); HS1141 (HL Y2) Duration: Two years Prerequisites: English 10

-Duration: Two years Prerequisites: English 10
+The Language and Literature course is designed to encourage The main goal of AP English Language and Composition is to develop the high-level skills students will need to read and students to question the meaning generated by language and texts.
+Students will develop their analytical skills through the study of write effectively in their college courses and in their personal and literary texts, nontraditional texts and topics dealing with language professional lives.
+Students will read and write many different in cultural contexts, and language in mass communication. kinds of essays: argumentative, expository, analytical, personal, and creative.
+Students signing up for AP English Language need Areas of exploration in the course include:: to have the basic skills necessary to handle a high-level composi-• Readers, writer and texts - exploring the nature and purpose of tion course.
+In addition, a high degree of responsibility for class literature and the ways in which texts can be read, interpreted and participation and independent learning is expected from students.
+All students enrolled in an AP subject must sit the external exam at the end of the school year.

-The Language and Literature course is designed to encourage students to question the meaning generated by language and texts.
-Students will develop their analytical skills through the study of literary texts, nontraditional texts and topics dealing with language in cultural contexts, and language in mass communication.
+responded to

-Areas of exploration in the course include::
+• Time and Space - draws attention to the fact that texts are not isolated entities, but are connected to space and time independent textual analysis, critical reading and the powers of expression in both written and oral communication through the study of language and literature in a variety of media and modes, from different periods, styles, genres and cultures.

-- Readers, writer and texts exploring the nature and purpose of literature and the ways in which texts can be read, interpreted and responded to - Time and Space draws attention to the fact that texts are not isolated entities, but are connected to space and time - Intertextuality: connecting texts focuses on the connections between and among diverse texts, traditions, creators and ideas
+• Intertextuality: connecting texts - focuses on the connections between and among diverse texts, traditions, creators and ideas